 *Fluoride may not be contained in all products sold under this brand.
 Please read the OTC Drug Facts label carefully for active ingredient information for specific products.

-- Adults and children six and older should brush their teeth with an anti-cavity paste or gel at least twice a day, or as directed by a dentist or doctor.
+- Adults and children should brush their teeth with an anti-cavity paste or gel at least twice a day, or as directed by a dentist or doctor.
 It is important to use the proper amount of fluoridated toothpaste: a smear or a grain-of-rice-sized amount for very young children, or a pea-sized amount after age three.

 - You should avoid swallowing anti-cavity mouthwash and rinse products.